 Your dentist should give you a personal treatment plan before you have Band 2 or 3 treatment.
 The plan gives details of the treatment and the amount you’ll have to pay.
 You’ll be asked to read and sign the plan.

-If you’ve discussed having private treatment with your dentist, the details and costs of this treatment will be listed separately on your treatment plan.
+If you’ve discussed having private treatment with your dentist in finchley, the details and costs of this treatment will be listed separately on your treatment plan.

 Before having dental treatment, talk to your dentist about the benefits and any risks involved.